A Rare Presentation of In Situ Mantle Cell Lymphoma and Follicular Lymphoma: A Case Report and Review of the Literature

 MetadataShow full item record

-RightsCopyright © 2014 Josephine Taverna et al. This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+RightsCopyright © 2014 Josephine Taverna et al. This is an open access article distributed under the Creative Commons Attribution License.

 Collection InformationThis item from the UA Faculty Publications collection is made available by the University of Arizona with support from the University of Arizona Libraries.
 If you have questions, please contact us at email@example.com.

 AbstractA 65-year-old gentleman presented with left groin swelling over the course of two months.
 Physical exam revealed nontender left inguinal adenopathy, and computed tomography scans detected multiple lymph nodes in the mesenteric, aortocaval, and right common iliac regions.
 An excisional lymph node biopsy was performed.
 Pathologic evaluation demonstrated follicular center site which stained positive for PAX5, CD20, CD10, Bcl-2, Bcl-6, and mantle zone cells.
 These findings demonstrated CCND1 and CD5 positivity, suggesting composite lymphoma comprising follicular lymphoma (FL) with in situ mantle cell lymphoma (MCLIS).
 FL is known as indolent non-Hodgkin lymphoma; however, the clinical significance of a coexisting MCLIS continues to be elusive, and optimal management of these patients remains largely unknown.
 This case illustrates the diagnostic and therapeutic challenges of composite lymphomas.
 This paper also discusses advances in molecular pathogenesis and lymphoma genomics which offer novel insights into these rare diseases.

 NotePaid by UA Open Access Fund